vajahath/array-objectify/README.md

 }

 ```
-Let's run this again with `keepRepetetions` turned on:
+Let's run this again with `keepRepetetions` turned on, so that you can visually differentiate the action of `keepRepetetions` flag:
 ```js
 let out = arrayObjectify(hierarchy, data, true);
 console.log(out);